Battle of Antietam: Burnside's Bridge

 Assaults by Burnside's IX Corps, 10 a.m. to 4:30 p.m.

 The action moved to the southern end of the battlefield.
 McClellan's plan called for Major General Ambrose Burnside and the IX Corps to conduct a diversionary attack in support of Hooker's I Corps, hoping to draw Confederate attention away from the intended main attack in the north.
 However, Burnside was instructed to wait for explicit orders before launching his attack, and those orders did not reach him until 10 a.m.
 Burnside was largely passive during preparations for the battle.
 The IX Corps had a clumsy command structure - Burnside had earlier commanded one wing of the Union army, composed of the I and IX Corps.
 Despite the I Corps being detached from Burnside's control, he still acted as if he were a wing commander.
 Orders for the IX Corps went to Burnside, who then passed them on directly to Jacob Cox.
 Cox had assumed temporary command of the corps after the death of Reno at South Mountain.

 Burnside had four divisions (12,500 troops) and 50 guns east of Antietam Creek.
 Facing him was a force that had been greatly depleted by Lee's movement of units to bolster the Confederate left flank.
 At dawn, the divisions of Brig.
 Gens.
 David R. Jones and John G. Walker stood in defense, but by 10 a.m. all of Walker's men and Colonel George T. Anderson's Georgia brigade had been removed.
 Jones had only about 3,000 men and 12 guns available to meet Burnside.
 Four thin brigades guarded the ridges near Sharpsburg, primarily a low plateau known as Cemetery Hill.
 The remaining 400 men—the 2nd and 20th Georgia regiments, under the command of Brigadier General Robert Toombs, with two artillery batteries—defended Rohrbach's Bridge, a three-span, 125-foot (38 m) stone structure that was the southernmost crossing of the Antietam.
 It would become known to history as Burnside's Bridge because of the notoriety of the coming battle.
 The bridge was a difficult objective.
 The main road leading to it was exposed to enemy fire, but a farm lane allowed a more protected approach to around 250 yards from the bridge.
 The bridge was dominated by a steep bluff on the west bank, and trees and an old quarry provided cover for defenders.
-The Confederates also strengthed their position with breastworks made from logs and fence rails.
+The Confederates also strengthened their position with breastworks made from logs and fence rails.

 Go and look at [Burnside's Bridge], and tell me if you don't think Burnside and his corps might have executed a hop, skip, and jump and landed on the other side.
 One thing is certain, they might have waded it that day without getting their waist belts wet in any place.